 For this trip, Bunch of Backpackers teamed up with Visit Luxembourg.

-Did I miss any highlights in this itinerary?
+Did I miss any highlights in this one day itinerary?